-The Company currently offer three products: ReWalk Personal, ReWalk Rehabilitation (both of which are units for spinal cord injury ("SCI Products")) and ReStore soft suit exoskeleton for rehabilitation of individuals suffering from stroke.
-SCI Products are currently designed for everyday use by paraplegic individuals at home and in their communities, and is custom fitted for each user, as well as for use by paraplegia patients in the clinical rehabilitation environment, where they provide individuals access to valuable exercise and therapy.
-The ReStore is a powered, lightweight soft exo-suit intended for use in the rehabilitation of individuals with lower limb disability due to stroke in the clinical rehabilitation environment.
+ReWalk Personal and ReWalk Rehabilitation are units for spinal cord injuries ("SCI Products").
+SCI Products are currently designed for everyday use by paraplegic individuals at home and in their communities, and are custom fitted for each user, as well as for use by paraplegia patients in the clinical rehabilitation environment, where they provide individuals access to valuable exercise and therapy.

+ReStore is a powered, lightweight soft exo-suit intended for use in the rehabilitation of individuals with lower limb disability due to stroke in the clinical rehabilitation environment.